syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### Polyline

+You can add polyline shape on map by using Points collection property of shape layer or sub layer and set [`ShapeType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_ShapeType) as `Polyline`.
 Polylines are frequently used to define linear features such as roads, rivers, and power lines.

 {% tabs %}
 {% highlight xaml %}